-In accordance with section 644.058, RSMo, the Department is required to utilize an evaluation of the environmental and economic impacts of modifications to water quality standards of twenty-five percent or more when making individual site-specific permit decisions.
+In accordance with 644.058 RSMo, the Department is required to utilize an evaluation of the environmental and economic impacts of modifications to water quality standards of twenty-five percent or more when making individual site-specific permit decisions.

-✓ This operating permit does not contain requirements for a water quality standard changing twenty-five percent or more since the previous operating permit.
+This operating permit does not contain requirements for a water quality standard changing twenty-five percent or more since the previous operating permit.

 PART IV.
-EFFLUENT LIMITS DETERMINATIONS
+EFFLUENT LIMIT DETERMINATIONS

-OUTFALL #001 AND #002 - STORMWATER OUTFALLS
+OUTFALL #001 - MAIN FACILITY OUTFALL